-- (2) An EU prospectus should be drawn up by virtue of chapter 4, section 6, subsection 3 of the SMA if the total consideration of the offer is at least EUR 5 million over the preceding 12 months and in any case if securities are sought to be admitted to trading on a regulated market. - (3) A national prospectus should be prepared by virtue of chapter 4, section 6, subsection 3 of the SMA if the total consideration of the offer is at least EUR 1.5 million, but less than EUR 5 million, over the preceding 12 months and securities are not sought to be admitted to trading on a regulated market.
-However, an EU prospectus may always be prepared instead of a national prospectus by virtue of chapter 4, section 6, subsection 3 of the SMA. - (4) In assessing the above-mentioned limit of EUR 5 million, offers of the same class of securities in the EEA member states over a 12 month period prior to approval of the prospectus should, by virtue of chapter 4, section 6, subsection 3 of the SMA, be taken into account.
-According to FIN-FSA's interpretation, when the limit is assessed, the offers should be taken into account to which the exemption criteria of chapter 4, section 3, subsection 1, paragraph 4 or 5 of the SMA have been applied or for which a national prospectus has been prepared.
-Offers for which the subscription or offer period ended during the 12-month period preceding application, or for which the subscription or offer period is in progress at the time of application, qualify as offers made during the preceding 12-month period. - (5) In accordance with the Prospectus Directive, securities may be offered to the public or admitted to trading on regulated markets in all EEA member states using an EU prospectus approved by an authority in one EEA state (the so-called single passport for issuers).
-A national prospectus can only be used for offering securities to the public in Finland.
+- (2) An EU prospectus should be drawn up by virtue of chapter 4, section 6, subsection 3 of the SMA if the total consideration of the offer is at least EUR 5 million over the preceding 12 months and in any case if securities are sought to be admitted to trading on a regulated market. - (3) A national prospectus should be prepared by virtue of chapter 4, section 6, subsection 3 of the SMA if the total consideration of the offer is at least EUR 2.5 million, but less than EUR 5 million, over the preceding 12 months and securities are not sought to be admitted to trading on a regulated market.9 However, an EU prospectus may always be prepared instead of a national prospectus by virtue of chapter 4, section 6, subsection 3 of the SMA.
+(Issued 25.11.2015, valid from 26.11.2015) - (4) In assessing the above-mentioned limit of EUR 5 million, offers of the same class of securities in the EEA member states over a 12 month period prior to approval of the prospectus should, by virtue of chapter 4, section 6, subsection 3 of the SMA, be taken into account.
+According to FIN-FSA's interpretation, when the limit is assessed, the offers should be taken into account to which the exemption criteria of chapter 4, section 3, subsection 1, paragraph 4 or 5 of the SMA or chapter 3, section 11, subsection 4 of the Crowdfunding Act have been applied or for which a national prospectus has been prepared.
+Offers for which the subscription or offer period ended during the 12-month period preceding application, or for which the subscription or offer period is in progress at the time of application, qualify as offers made during the preceding 12-month period.
+(Issued 4.4.2017, valid from 1.6.2017)

-No prospectus obligation arises when, for example, the offer is less than EUR 1.5 million.
+9 According to the SMA, no prospectus obligation arises when, for example, the offer is less than EUR 2.5 million.
 For more detailed guidance, see section 5.2 Exemptions from the prospectus obligation.